zacharysiegel/Bacter/3.0.0/notes.md

 		Temporarily become invisible to opponents
 			- Usage of abilities denied while stealthed
 			- OR Usage of an ability disables cloak
+	?
+Lasso:
+		Send line skill shot to another to opponent
+		On hit, pulls opponent toward player

 ## Game Modes:
 	Free For All (FFA)